Is Something Neurologically Wrong With Donald Trump?

 This is evident even off camera, as in last week’s post-golf sit-down with The New York Times at his resort in Florida:

-...
 The tax cut will be, the tax bill, prediction, will be far bigger than anyone imagines.
 Expensing will be perhaps the greatest of all provisions.
 Where you can do something, you can buy something ...
 Piece of equipment ...
 You can do lots of different things, and you can write it off and expense it in one year.
 That will be one of the great stimuli in history.
 You watch.
 That’ll be one of the big ...
 People don’t even talk about expensing, what’s the word “expensing.”
 [Inaudible.]
-One year expensing.
+One-year expensing.
 Watch the money coming back into the country, it’ll be more money than people anticipate.
 But Michael, I know the details of taxes better than anybody.
 Better than the greatest CPA.
 I know the details of health care better than most, better than most.
 And if I didn’t, I couldn’t have talked all these people into doing ultimately only to be rejected.
 Now here’s the good news.
 We’ve created associations, millions of people are joining associations.
 Millions.
 That were formerly in Obamacare or didn’t have insurance.
 Or didn’t have health care.
 Millions of people.
 That’s gonna be a big bill, you watch.
 It could be as high as 50 percent of the people.
 You watch.
 So that’s a big thing ...

 The paper said that the transcript was “lightly edited for content and clarity.”